maroonw/hotel-manager-2/ReadMe.txt

 Select 1.
 To seed the database.

 From there you can select whatever item you want from the menu to conduct insert, update, delete, and querying functionalities.

+Program Explanation:

+DemoApplication is what the user will see while interacting with the program.
+It displays the menus and gives the requested information about what the queries did.
+The ReseravationDao file is the Data Access Object.
+It acts to a controller in that it allows the seperation of the application and the database layer.
+The database layer consists of the Database file that translates SQL to Java visa-versa and the actual sql files that we use to access the SQL server.

 Video URL